-Paul WOODWARD (David Lloyd Redway Runners) 1980 pts.
+Paul WOODWARD (David Lloyd Redway Runners) 4642 pts.

-Ed VOUT (Unattached) 1945 pts.
+Ed VOUT (Unattached) 4485 pts.

-Julie LOXLEY (VW45-49) of David Lloyd Redway Runners, was first (33rd overall) over the line in 20:40 - 12th time in 54 appearances.
+Julie LOXLEY (VW45-49) of David Lloyd Redway Runners, was second (43rd overall) over the line in 21:56 - has been first to finish on 16 previous occasions.

 Current standing in the Women's annual points competition: